craigfrancis/wdoc/readme.md

 ## End User's Experience

-A Word Processor could just save to this file format, from a users point of view, this is the same as exporting to a PDF file.
+A Word Processor could just save to this file format.
+From a users point of view, this is the same as exporting to a PDF file.

 This should be fairly easy to implement, as most word processors already have the ability to save as a HTML file.